 Griffes had kept a diary in German in which he reported on his various forays to bathhouses and other favorite gay-friendly haunts.
 Unfortunately, several of the diaries were destroyed by his sister after his death to prevent widespread knowledge of Griffes's gay recreational New York City life, his attraction to men in uniform, and his long-term relationship with a married policeman.
 At the time of his death he was working on a festival drama based on the poetry of Walt Whitman.

-Note: Most of the information for this post comes from biographical studies by Howard Pollack, B. Collins and Thomas Riis.
+Sources: Most of the information in this post comes from biographical studies by Howard Pollack, B. Collins and Thomas Riis.